Adrienne Bolland

 Adrienne Bolland, born Boland, (25 November 1895 – 18 March 1975) was a French test pilot.
 She was the first woman to fly over the Andes between Chile and Argentina.
 She was later described as "France's most accomplished female aviator", setting a woman's record for loops done in an hour.
 The French government eventually recognized her with the Legion of Honor and other awards.
 Since her death, she has been commemorated with a postage stamp of Argentina.

 Born into a large family outside Paris, she became a pilot in her twenties to pay off gambling debts.
 An early crossing of the English Channel led René Caudron, her employer, to send her to South America to demonstrate his planes, where she made her Andes crossing, assisted, she later said, by a tip relayed to her from a medium.
-Later in her life she became involved in leftist political causes, and eventually became part of the French Resistance.
+Later in her life she became involved in leftist political causes, and eventually became part of the French Resistance during World War II.

 Early life

-She was born in 1895 in Arcueil, outside Paris, the youngest of seven, to Belgian émigrés.
-She developed an independent, assertive streak in her childhood, as it was difficult to get her father's attention.
+Bolland was born in 1895 in Arcueil, outside Paris, the youngest of seven, to Belgian émigrés.
+She developed an independent, assertive personality in her childhood, as it was difficult to get her father's attention.
 In the house she was known as "the little terror."

 "No one could change my mind.
 I kept saying, 'I won't give up," she recalled later.
 "It served me well in life; I never gave in."
 As she grew into adulthood, that drive found its outlet in partying and gambling.
 During a drinking session after losing all her money at the race track, she expressed the desire to be a pilot.
 A friend present suggested she go work for Caudron, France's first airplane manufacturer.
 She could learn to fly and get paid, taking care of her financial problems.